Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

+After the binary becomes hardened, dark matter particles in the loss cone are depleted {(e.g. \cite{Merritt:2004gc})}.
+The binary orbit can still, however, remain to decay due to the dark matter scattering if dark matter particles refill the loss cone by two-body relaxation.
+Its relaxation timescale is given by \citet{spitzer87} as

+This is marginally shorter than the age of the universe, $ t_0 \approx 1.37 \times 10^{10}\,\mathrm{yr} $, for $ N $ of order $ 10^6 $, so there is a possibility for some range of $ N $ that the dark matter scattering continues to work to reduce the semi-major axis of the binary.
+Its orbital decay rate obeys

+where $C$ is a numerical factor, the typical value of which is 14.3 \citep{1996NewA....1...35Q}.
+Integrating equation (\ref{eq:hr}) under the assumption of a constant-density core, we obtain

+Unfortunately, the above scenario will not be realized in most cases as we shall explain.
+Since $ t_\mathrm{tbr} $ is proportional to $N$ and $N$ increases as $m$ falls below {$10^{-6}\,M_\odot$} as seen in equation (\ref{eq:N}), it exceeds the age of the universe for lower masses of the halo dark matter.
+In particular, if the bulk of dark matter is composed of elementary particles like supersymmetric ones, then binary PBHs are stalled at the hardening radius.

-A binary in a halo shrinks by giving angular momentum and energy to dark matter particles.
-However, the binary-dark matter interaction can happen only if dark matter particles pass enough close to the binary, in other words, if they enter the {\it loss cone} \cite{Merritt:2004gc}.
-Also, how much the binary shrinks depends on the dark matter mass which enter the loss cone.
+Here we advocate an alternative approach to make the binary orbit decay by supplying the dark matter particles into the loss cone radius.
+In our cosmological setup, the ambient dark matter continues to accrete onto the binary as its influence radius expands.
+A binary in the dark halo could in principle shrink by scattering dark matter particles.
+However, to do so, it is necessary that the dark matter particles pass close enough to the binary, that is, they enter the loss cone {\citep{Merritt:2004gc}}.
+How much the binary shrinks is determined by the dark matter mass supplied into the loss cone.